angeloilardi/live-me-up/README.md

 # live-me-up
-Live me up is a venue discovery platform with the additional feature of being able to listen to the biggest hits produced by the artist you are searching for.
+Live me up is a venue discovery platform with the additional feature of being able to listen to the songs produced by the artist you are searching for.

 ***

 ## Description
 Live me up takes venue discovery apps one step further.
-Not only can you discover where your favourite artists are playing and book tickets, you can also listen to some of their top tracks.
+Not only can you discover where your favourite artists are playing and book tickets, you can also listen to some of their songs from a selected album (chosen by Deezer).
 A simple search can help you (the user) find exactly where that artist is playing and help you explore their catalogue of music before you go!

 ### Features

 * Venue discovery: Find where your favourite artist is playing and buy tickets (powered by Bands In Town API).
-* Music discovery: Listen to their top songs (powered by Deezer API).
+* Music discovery: Listen to songs from one of their top albums (powered by Deezer API).
 * Search history: Quickly rediscover who you have previosly searched for by starting another search.
 * Auto-scroll upon search: Save time scrolling.
 Once you hit search you will be taken directly down to the venue locations.